MagicCube/boilerplate-2021/README.md

 ## Develop

-Start a local Webpack development server for developing, debugging and testing.
+Start a local development server for developing, debugging and testing.

 ```sh
 yarn dev